tejaswa4692/GodsCPUarchitecture/README.md

 0111 0000 -> ALU_OR

 More instructions gonna be coming soon, finna make this shit with proper I/O and Display drivers

+added a python assembler in this too incase you need to program your opcodes